COVID-19 recovery and cost of living business supports

 Debts that are warehoused are subject to 0% interest for the warehoused period.
 The tax debt warehousing scheme was further extended for some businesses until 1 May 2024.

-No interest will be payable up to 30 April 2023 and a reduced interest rate of 3% a year will apply from 1 May 2023.
+No interest was payable up to 30 April 2023 and a reduced interest rate of 3% a year applies from 1 May 2023.
 Businesses have until 1 May 2024 to enter into an arrangement to clear the debt.

 Find more information on the Debt Warehousing Scheme in Revenue’s Information Booklet (pdf).